JJChiDguez/sibc/README.md

 This repository includes a python-code library named **sibc**, which allows a user-friendly interface to deal with some isogeny-based cryptographic primitive.

-The current version of the **sibc** library has integrated CSIDH and B-SIDH schemes using traditional and velusqrt formulae on Montgomery curve x-only projective coordinates; in particular, **sibc** allows working with prime and quadratic field classes that permit operating field elements as integers.
+The current version of the **sibc** library has integrated SIDH, CSIDH, and B-SIDH schemes using traditional and velusqrt formulae on Montgomery curve x-only projective coordinates; in particular, **sibc** allows working with prime and quadratic field classes that permit operating field elements as integers.
 Additionally, the cryptographic primitives are implemented in constant-time concerning the number